Learning for Interval Prediction of Electricity Demand: A Cluster-based Bootstrapping Approach: Interval Estimation

 \subsection{Residual Block}

-There are several methods to obtain the prediction intervals so that the future value of electricity demand could lie within the interval with a relatively high probability.
-We adopt a non-parametric approach where the residual errors are re-sampled in order to build the prediction intervals.
+We adopt a non-parametric approach to obtain the prediction intervals for electricity demand, where the residual errors are re-sampled in order to build the intervals.
 We begin by building up notation for the residual errors.
 The observed forecast error on the training data for the ML model is given as follows

 where $y_i^j$ is the observed demand and $\hat{y}_i^j$ is the predicted demand by the ML models.
-We define a memory set $E$\nomenclature[N]{\(E\)}{Memory set of training residuals $E = \{z^1,\ldots,z^{365}\}$} such that the elements are a tuple of the $j_{th}$ day errors, thus for the training set we can define $E$ as
+We define a memory set $E$ of residuals, such that the elements are a tuple of the $j_{th}$ day errors, thus for the training set we can define $E$ as